Although beautiful, working with stained glass is a challenge for almost any artist or craftsman.

 The Gryphette grinder is one of the cheapest glass grinders you will find that still have decent performance.

-Some people use it as a grinder for mosaics, or to even the edges after cutting their wine bottles.
+Some people use it as a grinder for mosaics, or to even the edges after cutting wine bottles.

 It has a surface area of 6.75 x 6.75 inch, so you can easily store it away between projects.
 Although it doesn’t come with many accessories, you do have the option of buying them and upgrading your grinder.